Henry Lee Jones: Keith Gross

 Sometime in July 2002, Jones befriended 24-year-old Keith Gross, an employee at a local store named Kitchens to Go, and the pair would often smoke weed together.
 Presenting himself as "Bam", Jones was introduced to Gross' employer and friend, Ken Walker, who warned him to steer clear of his new "friend" because he had a bad feeling about him, which Gross ignored for the most part.
 On September 9, 2002, Walker had invited Gross to come over to his house so they could watch a game of football, but Gross failed to arrive.
 Walker became worried even further when he failed to arrive at work the following day, and after waiting for a few hours, he went to Gross' apartment on Sunrise Boulevard to check on him.

 After peeking through the window, Walker saw Gross' naked, hogtied body on the floor of his apartment, with a T-shirt tied around his neck.
 Upon closer inspection, he also saw that his throat had been slit and that the killer had apparently wiped the murder weapon on Gross' butt cheek, judging by the smudges of blood left on it.
 Horrified by the discovery, Walker drove back to his store and phoned the police, who immediately went to the crime scene.
 The subsequent investigation, led by Det.
-Mark Shotwell, started posting flyers around the city's gay bars as a way to seek information on Gross' death: this move was criticized by Walker and Gross' younger brother, Michael, who said that Keith was not gay and would never visit such an establishment.
+Mark Shotwell, started posting flyers around the city's gay bars as a way to seek information on Gross' death: this move was criticized by Walker and Gross' older brother, Michael, who said that Keith was not gay and would never visit such an establishment.
 They instead directed the police's attention to Jones, but after questioning, authorities surmized that it was unlikely that he was the killer, as they believed Jones to be straight and, as a friend of Gross, would have no motive to commit such an act.
 Because of this, Jones was never arrested and the case went cold.